Buck's Pocket State Park

-Buck's Pocket State Park is public recreation area located on Sand Mountain in the northeast corner of the U.S. state of Alabama, 2 mi north of the community of Grove Oak.
+Buck's Pocket State Park is a public recreation area located on Sand Mountain in the northeast corner of the U.S. state of Alabama, 2 mi north of the community of Grove Oak.
 The state park occupies 2000 acre surrounding a natural pocket (canyon) of the Appalachian Mountain chain along South Sauty Creek, an upstream tributary on the east side of Guntersville Lake.
 The park is known for the sweeping views of its rugged, seemingly untouched landscape provided from the heights of Point Rock.

 History

 The park's origins date from 1966, when the Sand Mountain Booster's Club organized the Tri-County Park Authority and purchased land from a local farmer.
 Additional acreage totalling some 700 acres was contributed by the Tennessee Valley Authority.
 The park opened in 1971.

-In 2015, Buck's Pocket lost its campground and its staffing as part of the closing and curtailment of services at several Alabama state parks enacted following severe budget cuts.
-The park reopened in 2020.
+In 2015, Buck's Pocket lost its campground and its staffing as part of the closing and curtailment of services at several Alabama state parks following severe budget cuts.
+The park reopened with a renovated campground and the addition of an 8-mile-long ORV (Off-Road Recreational Vehicle) trail in 2020.